 In addition to adding a beautiful, classic aesthetic to a room, hardwood provides excellent acoustic properties and is sought after for its value and appealing look.
 Hardwood can be installed over the substrate by either nailing or stapling its planks to the subfloor.
 It can also be installed as a floating floor over concrete.
 Many music shops and professional recording studios have premium hardwood flooring.

-This flooring option is a common choice for studios because it reflects frequencies.
+This flooring option is a common choice for studios because it reflects frequencies incredibly well.
 Carpet and soft materials absorb high frequencies, altering the quality of your acoustics.
 You can get more consistent results with a harder material like wood.

 Hardwood floors are stylish and versatile, perfect if your room serves other functions or won’t be a recording studio for long.
 Other pros include: